johnpl-io/C99-Compiler/README.md

 - ignore enums
 - error checking and default behavior as given in the c standard like functions returning functions etc
 ### additional comments
-- declarators are laid out that that whatever they is the next element after the decl name (which is always on top) For example, int *fn(); will be
+- declarators are laid out that that whatever is the next element after the decl name (which is always on top) will always be the type
+For example, int *fn(); will be
 ```
 DECL NAME FN